sisrfeng/coc-wiki/Completion-with-sources.md

 ## Limitation of coc.nvim's completion

-By default, coc.nvim use its own `completeopt` option during completion to provide the best auto completion experience.
+By default, coc.nvim use its own `completeopt` option during completion to provide the best auto-completion experience.

 There's no function of coc.nvim that can be used as `omnifunc` because it's not possible to support all LSP completion features when using `omnifunc`.